Fast Rates for the Regret of Offline Reinforcement Learning: Introduction

 In this paper, we tightly characterize this phenomenon by theoretically establishing fast rates for the regret convergence of value-based offline RL methods, which directly estimate the optimal quality function, $Q^{*}$.
 These rates leverage the specific noise level of a given problem instance, expressed as the density near zero of the suboptimality of the second-best action (if any), also known as a \emph{margin condition}.
 RL instances generally satisfy \emph{some} instance-specific nontrivial margin condition.
 We moreover show that in the linear and tabular cases, we generally have quite strong margin conditions.
 We show that policies that are greedy with respect to good estimates of $Q^*$ enjoy a regret bounded by the pointwise estimation error raised to a power \emph{larger} than one, thus speeding up convergence for the downstream decision-making task.
-This analysis can be applied to any value-based offline RL method that have pointwise convergence guarantees for estimating $Q^{*}$.
+This analysis can be applied to any value-based offline RL method that has pointwise convergence guarantees for estimating $Q^{*}$.
 As specific examples, we establish that we can achieve such pointwise error bounds for the linear case using FQI and modified BRM (differently from existing analyses of their average error).
-Together, this means that, under the standard assumptions needed for FQI and modified BRM, \ie, closedneess under Bellman operators (completeness) and sufficient feature coverage, linear FQI and modified BRM generally achieve regret of order $O(1/n)$.
-Technically, our analysis melds ideas from fast-rate analysis of classification \citep{audibert2007fast} with the theoretical analysis of RL \citep{agarwal2019reinforcement}.
+Together, this means that, under the standard assumptions needed for FQI and modified BRM, \ie, closedneess under Bellman operators (completeness) and sufficient feature coverage, linear FQI and modified BRM generally achieve regret of order $O(1/n)$ in linear MDPs.
+Technically, our analysis melds techniques from fast-rate analysis of classification \citep{audibert2007fast} with the theoretical analyses of RL \citep{agarwal2019reinforcement} and of empirical risk minimization \citep{wainwright2019high}. {\blockedit Finally, we extend our results to accommodate any value-based offline RL method that provides $L_p$-guarantees over the offline data for estimating $Q^*$ in place of pointwise error guarantees.
+This is particularly relevant for $p=2$ (MSE), for which FQI and other methods can ensure $L_2$-guarantees (instead of pointwise) for general function approximation rather than just linear models.}